VirusTotal/vt-cli/README.md

 ## Getting started

-As this tool use the [VirusTotal API](https://docs.virustotal.com/reference) under the hood, you will need a VirusTotal API key.
-By [signing-up](https://www.virustotal.com/#/join-us) with VirusTotal you will receive a free API key, however free API keys have a limited amount of requests per minute, and they don't have access to some premium features like searches and file downloads.
+As this tool uses the [VirusTotal API](https://docs.virustotal.com/reference) under the hood, you will need a VirusTotal API key.
+By [signing up](https://www.virustotal.com/#/join-us) with VirusTotal you will receive a free API key however, free API keys have a limited amount of requests per minute, and they don't have access to some premium features like searches and file downloads.
 If you are interested in using those premium features please [contact us](https://www.virustotal.com/gui/contact-us/).

 ### Installing the tool